Tony120914/Beldum-Bot/README.md

 This is my Discord bot in development.

+It is developed in Javascript, utilizing Discordjs, Nodejs, and dotenv.

+Certain images used do not belong to me and is used solely for this aesthetic reasons.

+---

 You can invite it to your Discord server here https://discordbots.org/bot/454764425090433034

-It is developed in Javascript, utilizing Discordjs, Nodejs, and dotenv.
+---

 In case you don't know what a Beldum is... https://bulbapedia.bulbagarden.net/wiki/Beldum_(Pok%C3%A9mon)

 It's a Pokemon!
 One of my favourites.

+---

 ## Commands
 | List of commands (so far): | Description | Showcase |